explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-chromium-plan.md

 ## Risks

-- **The create-handle read gate (decision 4) is a deliberate divergence from the spec's literal text.** If the spec is later clarified the other way, this is wrong; if it is clarified this way, every implementation that followed the literal text has an availability-gating bypass.
-This should be resolved in the spec rather than left to implementations.
 - **The Public Hash List is a large binary dependency** whose provenance chain runs through GitHub's Git LFS media endpoint.
 The generator verifies it against the checksum published beside it, which turns a corrupted or truncated transfer into a build failure rather than